Incomplete Cholesky factorization: Worked example

 We get a matrix slightly different from the original one, since the decomposition didn't take into account all the elements, in order to eliminate the fill-ins.

-Sparse implementation
+MATLAB implementation with a sparse matrix datastructure

 The sparse version for the incomplete Cholesky factorization (the same procedure presented above) implemented in MATLAB can be seen below.
 Naturally, MATLAB has its own means for dealing with sparse matrixes, but the code below was made explicit for pedagogic purposes.
 This algorithm is efficient, since it treats the matrix as a sequential 1D array, automatically avoiding the zero elements.